 ELD Ratings is dedicated to helping fleets and drivers understand the complicated world of electronic logging devices.
 There are many ELD vendors all selling their own products, so we need a central resource to learn about ELDs and evaluate the many options out there.

 This is a community site, created by and for members of the commercial transportation industry.
 Whether you’re a fleet owner, a safety manager, or an independent driver, we want this site to bring you all the information you need to make smart decisions about ELDs.

-So if you have used an ELD, go to our Reviews page, find it, and write your own review with your own star rating.
-We’d love to know what you think!
-If you feel you have extensive experience with a given ELD system and would like to contribute to its primary review, we welcome your input!
+So if you have used an ELD, go to our reviews page, find it, and write your own review with your own star rating.
+We’d love to know what you think.
+If you feel you have extensive experience with a given ELD system and would like to contribute to its primary review, we welcome your input.
 Contact Us to share your thoughts.

-ELD Pricing can be tricky.
+ELD pricing can be tricky.
 There are a lot of variables.
 To try to give our readers a good apples-to-apples comparison, we do a few things:

-So while we try to provide our readers with a good approximate reference point for the cost of various ELD systems, it is certainly not an exact science.
+So although we try to provide our readers with a good approximate reference point for the cost of various ELD systems, it is certainly not an exact science.
 As you begin to look seriously at different solutions, it will be important to talk specifically with the company’s sales department and get an official quote for your fleet.
-Check out the “Cost” section in our How to choose an ELD guide for more detailed information on ELD pricing.
+Check out the cost section in our How to choose an ELD guide for more detailed information on ELD pricing.